Together on the outside,

 Glennon Doyle.

 When life feels relentless - carrying the constant and ever-growing mental load - therapy offers space to pause.
-Together, we explore what’s driving you to hold so much, resist support and explore how you can make changes that help you feel freer to find a way to meet your own needs and allow the mask to soften.
+Together, we explore what's driving you to hold so much and resist support, and work toward changes that help you feel freer to meet your own needs and find your identity.

 Beneath anxious thoughts, and your inner critic, there is often deep shame and fear — of failing, being rejected, or it can be a sign you’re not living in line with your values.
 Together, we uncover what’s underneath, helping you respond to yourself with curiosity and compassion so that you no longer feel gripped by anxiety.